25prabhu10/notes/docs/Collection/Editors/Vim-Neovim.md

 Vim has builtin compiler options.
 Sets options for using a specific compiler (see `:h compiler`)

-The directory `compiler/` is used to place compiler specific options.
+The directory `compiler/` is used to place compiler specific options

 - When invoking `:compiler xxx`, compiler specific options from `xxx.vim` are sourced to set a `makeprg` and `errorformat` for vim-native compilations